 Pat Williams is a basketball Hall-of-Famer, currently serving as co-founder and senior vice president of the NBA's Orlando Magic.
 As one of America's top motivational speakers, he has addressed thousands of executives in organizations ranging from Fortune 500 companies and national associations to universities and nonprofits.
 Clients include AllState, American Express, Cisco, Coca-Cola, Disney, Honeywell, IBM, ING, Lockheed Martin, Nike, PriceWaterhouseCoopers and Tyson Foods to name a few.
-Pat is also the author of over 85 books, his most recent title chronicling his successful battle with cancer, THE MISSION IS REMISSION.
+Pat is also the author of over 100 books, his most recent title highlighting the secrets to peak performance in COACH WOODEN'S FORGOTTEN TEAMS.

 Pat has been an integral part of NBA history, including bringing the NBA to Orlando.
 He has traded Pete Maravich as well as traded for Julius Erving, Moses Malone, and Penny Hardaway.
 He has won four NBA draft lotteries, including back-to-back winners in 1992 and 1993.
 He also drafted Charles Barkley, Shaquille O'Neal, Maurice Cheeks, Andrew Toney and Darryl Dawkins.
 He signed Billy Cunningham, Chuck Daly, and Matt Guokas to their first professional coaching contracts.
 Nineteen of his former players have become NBA head coaches, nine have become college head coaches while seven have become assistant NBA coaches.